Joe-Degs/Joe-Degs.github.io/_posts/2022-06-22-remote-debugging-gdb-qemu.markdown

 so I will just let that slide.
-My vm is of the x86_64 architecture, meaning I get to only run programs compiled for x86 architecture on it (well not entirely true but I'm ready to let this also slide for now), but I want to run risc-v binaries on my x86_64 machine because I understand and can write it, well this is an over statement.
+My vm is of the x86_64 architecture, meaning I get to only run programs compiled for x86 architecture on it (well not entirely true but I'm ready to let this also slide for now), but I want to run `riscv64` binaries on my x86_64 machine because I understand and can write it, well this is an over statement.

 All things been equal I understand risc-v assembly better than the others as